Contextual Knowledge Pursuit for Faithful Visual Synthesis: Method

 \subsection{Knowledge Pursuit}

-We assume access to a knowledge base that contains a large set of user-trusted and useful facts that are sufficient for the given task.
-Let $D$ denote the given knowledge base consisting of a set of $m$ facts, where the size of $D$ is assumed to be large, and let $C$ be our knowledge-driven context, a set that will consist of our given task prompt $x$ and a list of facts from $D$.
-In what follows, we explain the iterative process of updating the state of our knowledge base and context.
+Here we describe our dynamic mechanism to retrieve knowledge from pre-trained language models or external databases in a recursive manner.
+We assume access to an external knowledge base $D$ that contains a large set of facts, and an instruction-tuned language model $\mathcal{F}_{agent}$.
+Let $C$ be our knowledge-driven context, a set that will consist of our original task prompt $x$ and a list of facts in the end.
 Initially, at iteration $k=0$, the knowledge base is the set of all facts, \ie $D_0 = D$, and the context consists of only the task prompt, \ie $C_0 = \{x\}$.

+\myparagraph{Determining Familiarity with Input Prompt} First, to determine whether CKPT augments knowledge facts using external retrieval or parametric elicitation, we propose a ``get help only when needed'' strategy.
+Our language model agent will generate an integer score $p_{agent} = \mathcal{F}_{agent}(x)$ to measure its familiarity with the prompt based on its parametric knowledge.
+Captions with common daily objects (e.g., ‘kitchen with stove’) will receive high scores and will be augmented with knowledge from the language model, while out-of-domain prompts such as wildlife animals and scientific nomenclatures will receive low scores and will be augmented with the external knowledge.

-At each step $k$, given the context $C_k$ and the knowledge base $D_k$, the goal is to find the most relevant fact from $D_k$ that is contextual to $C_k$ and informative for the downstream generative task.
-The most relevant fact for the current given context is a query $d \in D_k$ that maximizes textual relevance between the text embedding of $C_k$ and the text embedding of $d$, \ie:
+\myparagraph{Contextual Retrieval from External Source} If the agent's familiarity $p_{agent}$ with the input is below a manually-set threshold, it will execute \ourframework with the external database.
+At a certain step $k$, given the context $C_k$ and the knowledge base $D_k$, the goal is to find a fact that is most relevant for the downstream generative task.
+We denote it as the fact $d \in D_k$ that maximizes textual relevance between the text embedding of $C_k$ and the text embedding of $d$, \ie: